willdearman/willdearman/_posts/2016-07-06-step-2-problem-to-product-idea.md

 ---
 layout: post
-title: Step 2: From Problem to Product
+title: Step 2: Problem to Product Idea
 categories: [product management]
 tags: [product management journey]
-published: False
+published: True
 ---

-In Step 1, I identified a number of self-imposed constraints and assumptions, then ran through five groups of people that I imagine have problems that could be solved with a context-aware system given those constraints.
+In Step 1, I identified a number of self-imposed constraints and assumptions for the concept phase of new product development, then ran through five groups of people that I imagine have problems that could be solved with a context-aware system given those constraints.
 It is now two weeks later, and those problems have now percolated into product ideas I can logically evaluate.

-The ideas are:
+The top three general product ideas are:
 1) Transform questions into informed answers based on historical market data.
 The product allows you to use natural language to define the market data and models you are looking for.
 2) Keep your project on track by automatically getting your stakeholder's input on their schedule based on the progress of your project.
 The product will collect status responses from individuals doing the work, alert people when their prerequisites are complete, and proactively let you know when something is behind schedule.
 3) Find the information you are looking for faster with a system that understands what you are asking.
 Use natural language to describe what you are looking for, and it will find it within your company or product's documentation with answers customized to you.